-SigmaScreen Streptavidin coated plates are coated with streptavidin, a 60 kDa protein isolated from Streptomyces avidinii.
-The purified protein is bound to the wells of polystyrene microtiter plates via a proprietary coating technology.
+Streptavidin multiwell plates are coated with streptavidin, a 60 kDa protein isolated from Streptomyces avidinii.
+The purified protein is bound to the wells of polystyrene plates via a proprietary coating technology.
 This coating technology ensures:

-- high binding capacity of biotin

-- · high coating homogeneity

-- · high resistance to commonly used detergents
+- high binding capacity of biotin - high coating homogeneity - low leaching of streptavidin (<6 ng per well) - · high resistance to commonly used detergents